Kacper218/homepage/README.md

 This is my main project that I'm currently working on to pratice my skills in frontweb development.

+The topic of the website is game Gothic 1, which I really like.

 I just started so it's pretty simple so far, but im trying to do my best.

 Website is in polish language.